QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

 *  Analytic derivatives / Symbolic differentiation

-    * You can sometimes calculate the derivative on pen-and-paper, and potentially simplify the expression
+    * You can sometimes calculate the derivative on pen-and-paper, and potentially simplify the expression.
     * In effect, repeated applications of the chain rule, product rule, etc.
     * It is sometimes, though not always, the most accurate and fastest option if there are algebraic simplifications.
     * Sometimes symbolic integration on the computer a good solution, if the package can handle your functions.
 Doing algebra by hand is tedious and error-prone, but